CasaTab

 The down payment

 The obvious one.
 In most markets it's 10–20% of the purchase price, occasionally as low as 3.5% (US FHA) or as high as 30% (second homes, investment properties, some European banks).
+The right number for your country and bank deserves its own article — we've broken down how much deposit you actually need market by market.
 A few things first-time buyers miss:

 • Earnest money / deposit is usually paid at offer acceptance and counts toward the down payment — but if you back out without a contract contingency, you may lose it.